nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* works as a faculty leader
+* has a need to manage a significant number of faculty members
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of modules
+* has a need to manage assignments of modules to faculty members
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage faculty members and modules faster than a typical mouse/GUI driven app

 ### User stories